 Although we spent the day in deep powder snow, the pants stayed dry throughout the ride.
 The suit has become my new “go to” gear for extreme rides.

 When it comes to helmets, anything can basically protect your head from tree branches.
 But not every helmet can fit comfortably and keep you from overheating (or getting too cold) during the course of a ride.

 The F5 Koroyd features an all-new design based on safety and protection, while delivering unique ventilation technology.
 At first I though maybe the helmet offered too much ventilation (Klim does offer an inner liner to shield some of its air flow).
 However, even though I could feel the ventilation process while on the trail, it never got to the point where my head was uncomfortable.
 And once off the trail the ventilation process kept me from overheating.

 Klim Viper Pro Snow Goggle

 Complementing the F5 Koroyd Helmet, the Viper Pro Snow Goggle is a perfect match.
 It fits securely inside the helmet opening, allowing the goggle to “seal” securely to your face so no moisture can enter the cavity between the goggle and your eyes.
 This means the fogging process is greatly retarded and you aren’t constantly removing your goggles every time you stop your sled.

 I selected the yellow tint goggle, which is perfect for an overcast or flat visibility day.
-I find the older I get, the more my eyes require more light.
-The grey or blue goggles just don’t allow enough light for me for the clear visibility on overcast days.
+I find the older I get, the more light my eyes require.
+The grey or blue goggles just don’t allow me enough light for clear visibility on overcast days.